Absent Chavez dominates Venezuelan state elections

-CARACAS Venezuela held state elections on Sunday that will define the future of opposition leader Henrique Capriles and test political sentiment ahead of a possible new presidential vote if Hugo Chavez is incapacitated by cancer.
+CARACAS Venezuelans vote on Sunday in state elections that will define the future of opposition leader Henrique Capriles and test political forces ahead of a possible new presidential vote if Hugo Chavez is incapacitated by cancer.

 The vote for 23 state governorships, seven of which are currently controlled by the opposition, has been overshadowed by the president's battle to recover from cancer surgery in Cuba.

-"This regional election has great strategic importance for the nation's daily life and political stability," said Elias Jaua, a former vice president running against Capriles for the governorship of Miranda state, as he placed his vote.
+"This is the best indication of how well the opposition will fare in an upcoming contest for the presidency between Henrique Capriles and designated Chavez dauphin Vice President Nicolas Maduro," said Russell Dallen of Caracas-based BBO Financial Services.

-Despite the stakes, turnout appeared to be thin in contrast to the long lines for the presidential ballot two months ago, which handed the socialist Chavez a third term in the South American OPEC nation with the world's largest reserves.
+Turnout was thin in early voting across the country, in contrast to the long lines for the presidential ballot two months ago, which handed Chavez a third term.

 "I'm surprised.
 In the presidential election I got here at 3 a.m. and there were a lot of people in line.
 Today I got here at 5 a.m. and I was the first person," said Nathaly Betancourt, who was voting in the western city of Punto Fijo.

-Opposition sympathizers complained that centres in affluent anti-Chavez sectors of Caracas crucial for Capriles were notably empty.
-Many Venezuelans have already left on Christmas holidays.
+Opposition sympathizers complained via Twitter that centres in affluent anti-Chavez sectors of Caracas that are crucial for Capriles were notably empty.

-The nation was more focused on Chavez's recovery in Cuba from Tuesday's six-hour operation - his fourth since he was diagnosed with cancer in the pelvic region in mid-2011.
+The South American OPEC nation appears more focused on Chavez's recovery in Havana from Tuesday's operation, the socialist leader's fourth since he was diagnosed with cancer in his pelvic region in mid-2011.

-Officials say Chavez has regained full consciousness, is giving instructions from his bed, and was following Sunday's vote closely.
-"The commander-president continues to stabilize.
-The tendency remains positive," his son-in-law Jorge Arreaza, who serves as science and technology minister, said from Havana.
+Government officials on Saturday night said Chavez had regained full consciousness and was giving instructions.
+His son-in-law, who serves as Science and Technology Minister, acknowledged there had been "moments of tension" during and after the operation, but said Chavez was steadily improving.

-The official updates are shy on details, however, so speculation is rife that Chavez may be in a life-threatening situation in Havana's Cimeq hospital with both a difficult post-operative recovery and a possible spreading of the cancer.
+Few medical details have been released, so speculation remains rife that Chavez may be in a life-threatening situation in Havana's Cimeq hospital with both a difficult post-operative recovery and a possible spreading of the cancer.

-Chavez, 58, is due to start a new term on January 10, but has named Vice President Nicolas Maduro as his preferred successor should he be incapacitated.
+Chavez, 58, is due to start a new term on January 10, but has named Maduro as his preferred successor should he be incapacitated.
 That would trigger a new presidential poll within 30 days.

 EMOTIONAL BACKDROP

-Chavez's illness has led to an outpouring of emotion including Catholic masses, prayers and vigils round the country.
+Chavez's illness has led to an outpouring of emotion including Catholic masses, prayer meetings and vigils across the country.

-Maduro has wept in public, state media are replaying images of Chavez round-the-clock, and candidates allied with Chavez held closing rallies simply replaying the president's words.
+Maduro has wept in public, state media are replaying images of Chavez round-the-clock, and various government candidates held closing rallies simply playing the president's voice.

 The sympathy factor could benefit Chavez's candidates and offset the disadvantage of losing his charismatic presence on the campaign trail in advance.